leandrogoe/sidekiq-tamer/README.md

 Then, run bundle install or gem install sidekiq-tamer to install the gem.

 ## Usage
-With Sidekiq Tamer, you can delay the execution of jobs that depend on particular resources when those are on an stressed state.
-While Sidekiq Tamer was initially built to help handling the load over MongoDB, its actually a generic framework which you can use to protect any kind of resource, such as a database or an API endpoint.
+With SidekiqTamer, you can delay the execution of jobs that depend on particular resources when those are on an stressed state.
+While SidekiqTamer was initially built to help handling the load over MongoDB, it is actually a generic framework which you can use to protect any kind of resource, such as a database or an API endpoint.

 ### Protecting a MongoDB cluster
-Sidekiq Tamer includes an off-the-shelf implementation to handle MongoDB clusters.
+SidekiqTamer includes an off-the-shelf implementation to handle MongoDB clusters.
 To use it, simply execute the following line during your initialization code:

 ```ruby
 SidekiqTamer::Mongo::Configuration.setup(user: 'your_user', password: 'your_password')
 ```

+The MongoDB monitoring relies on inspecting the read and write available tickets and whenever those are below a certain configurable threshold, the server is assumed to be on an unhealthy state and therefore jobs will be pushed back until health is recovered.

 Note that in order for the health monitor to work, you'll need to supply a user that has the clusterMonitor role enabled on the admin database of your cluster.

 ### Defining Your Own Resources